saintsal/diyventilators/README.md

 At the beginning of each session, **nominate a note-taker who will share your progress at the end of the session.**

 To get an idea of this, [click here to see the submission form at the end of each session](https://airtable.com/shrIHCO5Sm4SiAsx0) and/or post the approprate wiki page for the design.
 You can find that link when clicking on the card in the design library.

+## Our strategy

+We want to prioritse designs that can be built  with locally-available parts, so they are quickly available and communities are empowered to react to need.
+Simple and basic funcationality is  more important than advanced features.
+And we are not concerning ourselves with regulatory compliance.
+In live or not-live situations, we think speed to availability and practical functionality are the only important aspects to work towards.
+The regulatory aspects are more likely to be addressed if a design is a practical option and ready to produce.
+We are following the [Good Samaritan Law](https://en.wikipedia.org/wiki/Good_Samaritan_law).

+### Problem we’re attacking:

+There will be a shortage of supply of medical respirators due to the Covid-19 pandemic.
+Industrial manufacturing & distribution will likely lag by months.

+### Our solution:

+Medically appropriate respirator designs that can be built on a DIY basis.
+We are working towards the fastest good-enought designs to meet the needs as soon as possible.
+You are volunteering verify and distribute respirator plans that can be built be local techies locally for faster response to need, and we need you to start now and self-direct.

+### Intent:

+We maintain and/or increase ventilator capacity under times of exponential demand, by testing or improving appropriate DIY ventilator design builds, and publishing the most promising build plans open source.

+## This means:

+- full designs, building respirators from the ground up
+- repair, and augmentation of existing medical respirator capacity
+- recognising there is no one, universal answer and working in the open library so others have immediate access to the information they need

+## Questions that our design prototyping process will answer:

+1. Basic medical appropriateness
+2. Parts available/makeable
+3. Ease of assembly & reliability

+## Intended use of the design we publish will be by users lacking technical support and/or manufacturing capacity:

+- physicians or quickly-trained interns in hospitals.
+- NOT individuals isolated in their homes, or geographies.

+## We need you to self-direct in order to:

+- searching, and screening designs that can be built and tested relatively quickly
+- assembling cross-disciplinary teams from medical/maker&engineering/facilitation to commit to tight prototyping sprints to test designs that we collect
+- publishing use useful design, and criteria that help select out less useful designs in the central library of open "wiki" pages

+We are trying to facilitate this, but we need you to start yourself based on the call to action for the day, and to ask for help if need be.

+The goal here is for people to connect independently and self-direct to design and test prototypes in short essions.
+For the most part, we encourage people to find something they can do to contribute the verification efforts of the most prgressed designs.
+That means some duplication of effort, but overall gives us faster visibility of problems, and keeps people working on the thing that will address the shortage the fastest way possible.

+## Priortise speed and action over avoiding duplication of effort
+Time is of the essense, so it's better to start working now, and add help as you go.
+In some cases small interdiciplinary groups make sense, so create online video chat sessions where they do their own "mini-hackathon" in order to generate concepts, or progress them through prototype and testing.
+See below for how to get help when you need it.